 “The Jews, indeed, had done much injury to the Romans, for the race is very bitter when aroused to anger, but they suffered far more themselves.
 The first of them to be captured were those who were fighting for the precinct of their god, and then the rest on the day even then called the day of Saturn…” (ibid, 49.22.4-6).

-Just 40 years after Jesus’ life and the words of Matthew 24, Jerusalem was conquered again by the Romans.
-In 70 AD, the Romans attacked and defeated the people on the Sabbath.
+Just 40 years after Jesus’ life and prophetic discussion in Matthew 24, Jerusalem was conquered again by the Romans in 70 AD.
+Again, the Romans attacked and defeated the people on the Sabbath.

 “The deified Vespasian Augustus attacked the Jews on their Sabbath (Iudaeos Saturni die), a day on which it is sinful for them to do any business, and so defeated them” (Frontinus, Strategems, 2.1.17).